Product

 Don’t get me wrong, data is a lovely thing to have at your fingertips.

-Whether you’re trying to figure out how well your business is doing, want to find new opportunities for growth or any other info, having data is very helpful.
+Having data is very helpful, whether you’re trying to figure out how well your business is doing, want to find new opportunities for growth, or for any other reason.

 • You’ll never use